 Zaremeba Management Co. (local CLE company with properties east, downtown and west, many which offer corporate furnished suites)

-And since the rental market in NE Ohio is tight, many locals who have rehabbed houses are offering them as furnished and unfurnished rentals…Like this one that offers furnished rentals in Lakewood, Ohio City and Old Brooklyn.
+And since the rental market is tight, many locals who have rehabbed houses are offering them as furnished and unfurnished rentals.

 Long-Term Stay Hotels

-If you are planning on going home every weekend, or only being in NE Ohio 50% of the time, it might be less expensive to stay in a suite hotel with a kitchenette so you are not paying for room nights you are not there.
+If you are planning on going home every weekend, or only being in this area 50% of the time, it might be less expensive to stay in a suite hotel with a kitchenette so you are not paying for room nights you are not there.
 Most of these are located in busy business districts as they assume you are using the room to crash after work, not to have your spouse and kids in a neighborhood with conveniences nearby.
-Hotels in NE Ohio that offer this include:
+Hotels that offer this include:

 Candlewood Suites (one location in North Olmsted, near Cleveland’s airport)